Greece Moments Greece Moments

 Make love, not war

-North of Skala Eresou is the Techni Limni, a reservoir that supplies the region with water.
-Above the lake lies the beautiful monastery of Moni Pithariou.
-The interior of the monastery complex looks very well maintained and from a terrace you have a view of the fantastic view on the green reservoir and the small Byzantine church that lies in front of the monastery.
+North of Skala Eresou lies Techni Limni, a reservoir that supplies the region with water.
+Perched impressively above the lake is the beautiful Moni Pithariou Monastery.
+The interior of the monastery complex is very well-maintained, and from a terrace you have a fantastic view of the green reservoir and the small Byzantine church located in front of the monastery.

 Lesvos moni pithariou eressos lesbos

-The obvious mountain village of Eressos with its pretty Platia you should not miss.
-We ate very deliciously here in the tavern Kafene and enjoyed the village idyll under a large plane tree.
+You shouldn’t miss the nearby mountain village of Eressos with its pretty Platia either.
+We had a delicious meal here at the Kafene tavern and enjoyed the idyllic village atmosphere under a large plane tree.

 Lesvos eressos platia lesbos

-Several volcanoes once bubbled on Lesvos, which have since become extinct.
-Witnesses to this volcanic activity are numerous thermal springs scattered around the island.
-Some were built as thermal spas, offering a wonderful opportunity to relax and alleviate various health ailments.
+Several volcanoes once rumbled on Lesvos, though they have since gone dormant.
+Testaments to this volcanic activity are the numerous hot springs scattered across the island.
+Some have been developed into spa resorts for visitors and offer a wonderful opportunity for relaxation and relief from various health ailments.

 Lesvos thermal spa hot springs gera lesbos

-We particularly liked the Therma Spa on the Gulf of Gera, about eight kilometers north of Mytilene.
-Here, the hot springs with a temperature of 39.5 degrees are divided into two antique bathhouses captured.
+We particularly enjoyed the Therma Spa on the Gulf of Gera, about eight kilometers north of Mytilini.
+Here, the hot springs, with a temperature of 39.5 degrees, are channeled into two ancient bathhouses.

-The two thermal pools are located in vaults and are separated by gender.
-The new outdoor infinity pool is a bit more pleasant for both sexes and especially in summer than the indoor pools.
+The two thermal pools are located in vaulted chambers and are separated by gender.
+The new outdoor infinity pool is open to both genders and, especially in summer, is somewhat more pleasant than the indoor pools.

 Lesvos thermal spa gera lesbos